pangeacyber/pangea-kong/README.md

 [Back to Contents](#contents)

-If the request passes but the model responds with PII or sensitive content, the response plugin applies the configured recipe to redact it.
+If data protection controls fail - due to a successful jailbreak, misalignment, or lack of security boundaries - the response plugin can still mitigate the issue by redacting sensitive data, defanging malicious references, or blocking the response entirely.

 In the following example, we simulate a response from a privately hosted LLM that inadvertently includes information that should never be exposed by the AI assistant.